 Job and career opportunities include: public administrations, consultancy firms, private companies, trade organizations, research bodies and non-profit organizations.

-The Master’s Degree in European Policies, Projects and Funding provides training on:
+The First-level short specialisation degree in European Policies, Projects and Funding provides training on:

-European funding system, project design and project management tools.
-Focus on the use of the English language for project design purposes.
+The European financial aid system, including project design and project management tools, types of grants and related management procedures.
+Teaching the use of the English language in design.

 The EU political agenda and financial tools in the area of: